salkar/inkwell/README.md

 [here](https://github.com/salkar/inkwell/blob/master/README_RU.rdoc).

 - - -
-You can extend the functionality using [inkwell_timelines](https://github.com/salkar/inkwell_timelines).
+You can extend the functionality of Inkwell by using [inkwell_timelines](https://github.com/salkar/inkwell_timelines).
-It contains helpers to create timelines with autoload content while scrolling with ability to transmit the additional parameters.
-It allows you to place timeline blocks on the pages.
+Inkwell_timelines gem contains helpers which provide a way to create timelines with content autoload on scrolling.
+Additionally it allows you to group timelines in timeline blocks.
 ![Inkwell Timelines](https://github.com/salkar/inkwell_timelines/blob/master/test/screen/main-mini.png?raw=true)

 - - -